Key Governmental, Agency, and Institutional Policies related to Sex and Gender Research

 - US: The journal Clinical Orthopaedic and Related Research recommends that authors provide and analyze sex- and/or gender-speciﬁc data where relevant in all clinical, basic science, and epidemiological studies.

-- US: National Institutes of Health (NIH) begins implementing policies requiring that female and male cells and animals are used in pre-clinical studies.
+- US: National Institutes of Health (NIH) announces policies requiring that both sexes be studied in NIH-funded biomedical research.

 US: Food and Drug Administration (FDA) Drug Trials Snapshot reports information on sex, age, and race among participants in the clinical trials that support FDA approval for a particular drug.